 You can use white rice, like we do, or brown rice for a more sophisticated nutritional profile.

 Steamed broccoli is one of the healthiest additions to any main dish.
 In this teriyaki chicken recipe, its tender texture and savory flavor makes it the perfect accompaniment.
+Simply boil and add it as a side to end up with a tasty dish similar to this recipe.

 Besides rice, this glossy dish also goes well with bread.
 You can arrange the chicken, sauce and veg between two slices of white bread, burger buns, or even hotdog sandwiches, or you can use wholewheat or multigrain bread for a healthier option.